Pelosi, McConnell decline coronavirus testing offer from Trump administration

 "What about the rest of the country?"
 Sen. Chuck Schumer, D-N.Y., responded.

+Earlier Saturday, Trump tweeted the "5 minute Abbott Test will be used" at the Capitol and called out the Capitol physician.

-Meanwhile, there's dismay that Monahan, the capitol doctor, did not distribute guidelines to the Senate until late Friday afternoon on how the Senate would open safely for Monday's session.
+Meanwhile, there's dismay that Monahan did not distribute guidelines to the Senate until late Friday afternoon on how the Senate would open safely for Monday's session.

 PELOSI MOVES TO TAMP DOWN BIDEN ALLEGATION UPROAR, KEEP DEMS UNITED